 Year after year, AAAS Public Science Day continues to provide a great opportunity for students to discover the world of science.

-Public Science Day 2012, held in Vancouver B.C at the Science World Museum, paired Nalini Nadkami, winner of the Award for Public Engagement with Science, with local junior high students and Joan Dunning, author and illustrator of A Seabird in the Forest, winner of the AAAS/Subaru SB&F Prize for Excellence in Children's Science Books, with elementary school students.
+Public Science Day 2012 - Vancouver BC at the Science World Museum, paired Nalini Nadkami, winner of the Award for Public Engagement with Science, with local junior high students and Joan Dunning, author and illustrator of A Seabird in the Forest, winner of the AAAS/Subaru SB&F Prize for Excellence in Children's Science Books, with elementary school students.
 Nalini Nadkami presented on the science of the forest canopy while Joan Dunning held a book reading and seabird art lesson.

-Public Science Day 2007 took place at the California Academy of Sciences, where 1,000 San Francisco school children interacted with Academy staff, learning about the diversity of animals inhabiting our Earth.
+Public Science Day 2007 - San Francisco took place at the California Academy of Sciences, where 1,000 San Francisco school children interacted with Academy staff, learning about the diversity of animals inhabiting our Earth.

-Public Science Day 2006 took place at the Saint Louis Science Center, where over 1,200 students from the St. Louis Public and Parochial school systems took a close look at the science involved in everyday living.
+Public Science Day 2006 - St. Louis took place at the Saint Louis Science Center, where over 1,200 students from the St. Louis Public and Parochial school systems took a close look at the science involved in everyday living.

-Public Science Day 2005, held at the University of the District of Columbia in Washington, D.C., engaged 1,000 students in science, mathematics, and technology activities.
+Public Science Day 2005 - Washington DC held at the University of the District of Columbia in Washington, D.C., engaged 1,000 students in science, mathematics, and technology activities.
 At the AAAS headquarters University of Maryland John S. Toll Professor of Physics Dr. James Gates spoke to 175 high school students about pursing careers in science.

-Public Science Day 2004, held at the Pacific Science Center, connected over 1,200 Seattle Area students with engineering students from the University of Washington’s Women in Science and Engineering (WISE) Program.
+Public Science Day 2004 - Seattle held at the Pacific Science Center, connected over 1,200 Seattle Area students with engineering students from the University of Washington’s Women in Science and Engineering (WISE) Program.
 Students also met with scientists in order to learn more about what they do and about careers in science.